wizo06/japanese/docs/index.md

 People *acquire* (not to be confused with *learning*) a language through *comprehensible input*.
 Comprehensible input means "understanding the message", without necessarily "understanding every single word in the message", or "the grammar rules that were used in the sentence", etc. *Learning* a language means memorizing grammar rules, memorizing vocabulary, etc. Acquiring a language happens subconsciously.
 Learning a language happens consciously.
 Learning a language will *not* get you to a high level of fluency.
 Acquiring *will*.
 Of course, if you can do both then you can improve faster.

-I still highly recomend you go read [TheMoeWay](https://learnjapanese.moe/)'s and/or [Refold](https://refold.la/)'s in-depth explanation about language acquisition.
+**I still highly recomend you go read [TheMoeWay](https://learnjapanese.moe/)'s and/or [Refold](https://refold.la/)'s in-depth explanation about language acquisition**.
 It has a lot of insights and nuances that I skipped in my short explanation.
+Not only that, [TheMoeway has a lot of useful resources listed on their website](https://learnjapanese.moe/resources).

 If you have the time and are interested in watching an interview about language acquisition: [watch this](https://youtu.be/_VYfpL6lcjE).

-[This YouTube channel](https://www.youtube.com/channel/UCXo8kuCtqLjL1EH6m4FJJNA) has lots of videos in Japanese, and those videos are made specifically for beginners to get them started on *comprehensible input*.
+If you want to get started with comprehensible input in Japanese, [this YouTube channel](https://www.youtube.com/channel/UCXo8kuCtqLjL1EH6m4FJJNA) has lots of videos that are made specifically for beginners to get them started on comprehensible input in Japanese.

-## Learning the language
+## Learning a language

 ### 1. Writing system